rckymntn/alpine/README.md

 ### Motivation

-`discord.py` was discontinued the 28th of August 2021.
-Even if it hadn't been discontinued, I likely would've begun this project anyways since I have some grievances with the module (particularly the documentation.)
-As of writing, `discord.js` is much better documented and presumably won't be discontinued.
+`discord.py` was discontinued the 28th of August 2021, which is what my original Discord bot was written in.
+Meanwhile, as of writing, `discord.js` is actively maintained and presumably won't be discontinued.
 Additionally, I had some friends asking about having a feature complete bot to call their own, so I decided to take the parts I liked from my old Python bot and make it more distributable.